bastonero/aiida-vibroscopy/README.md

     pip install .

 ## License
-The `aiida-vibroscopy` plugin package is released under the MIT license.
+The `aiida-vibroscopy` plugin package is released under a special academic license.
 See the `LICENSE.txt` file for more details.